awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-file-sync.md

 To let AWS Support connect to your EFS File Sync, you first log in to the local console for the Amazon EC2 instance, navigate to the EFS File Sync's console, and then provide the access\.

-**To enable AWS support access to a EFS File Sync deployed on an Amazon EC2 instance**
+**To enable AWS support access to an EFS File Sync deployed on an Amazon EC2 instance**

 1. Log in to the local console for your Amazon EC2 instance\.
 For instructions, go to [Connect to Your Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide*\.